pywbem/pywbemtools/docs/pywbemcli/commands.rst

 the Class CIM_ObjectManager or its property ``GatherStatisticalData`` do not exist in the server or the server does not allow a client to modify the property.

+The lifecycle of the WBEM server statistics gathering capability and corresponding statistics is dependent on the WBEM server and whether it persists statistical data and status, not just the client.

 Once the WBEM server returns the server response time, an additional column ``Server Time`` appears in the statistics report.